Service Matters

 - Withholding of Increments: Reducing salary growth by halting annual increments.

-- Recovery from Salary: Deduction of a portion of salary to compensate for financial loss caused to the government.
+- Recovery from Salary: Dedication of a portion of salary to compensate for the financial loss caused to the government.

 - Reduction in Rank: Downgrading the employee's pay scale or rank.